easunarunachalam/2pscopecontrol/README.md

 `doc`: microscope documentation

+`notebooks`: jupyter notebooks with
+1. widget-based control for non-BH microscope hardware (laser, XY stage, Z piezo, wave plates, ND filters, shutter, filter wheel, and NI DAQ trigger); and
-`notebooks`: jupyter notebooks with random snippets that will hopefully eventually be integrated into a real program
+2. random snippets that will hopefully eventually be integrated into a real program